-Position yourself at least one foot in front of your background.
+Position yourself a couple of feet in front of your background.

-- Sitting/standing right up against a wall or backdrop causes a noticeable shadow.
-For a more professional look, allow at least one foot, possibly more, between yourself and the background to avoid shadows.
+- Sitting/standing directly against a wall or backdrop causes a noticeable shadow.
+For a more professional look, allow at least a couple of feet between yourself and the background to avoid shadows.

 Be as off book as possible.